How to install Docker on your VPS/VDS?

-Installing Docker on VPS/VDS is a very easy process.
-Connect to your server via SSH with a privileged user (root).
+Installing Docker on a cloud server is very easy.
+First, you need to connect to your server via SSH with a privileged (root) user.

 For Debian/Ubuntu: